 Large cut pieces of yellow watermelon next to slices of cantaloupe and red watermelon

-What Is Yellow Watermelon
+What Is Yellow Watermelon?

 Yellow watermelons are large round, oval or oblong-shaped melons with a green rind and a juicy yellow flesh on the inside.
 Watermelons are a member of the cucurbitaceae family (gourd family), which includes zucchini, cucumber, squash, cantaloupe and pumpkins.
 The yellow watermelon originated thousands of years ago in Africa, and it is one of the oldest types of watermelons that has been cultivated through natural seed cross-breeding techniques.
 They’re refreshing, hydrating and loaded with nutrients, and they come in both seeded and seedless varieties.
-The flesh consistency and outward appearance is similar to the red-fleshed variety, but red watermelon is rich with lycopene, a powerful antioxidant that gives it the vibrant red color.
+The flesh consistency and outward appearance is similar to the red-fleshed variety, but red watermelon is rich with lycopene, an antioxidant that gives it the vibrant red color.

 There are more than 300 varieties of watermelon that are grown in the United States and South America, and amongst these are five different types of yellow watermelon: